dmcg/daviddenton.github.io/_drafts/powerfeature.md

 #### Parsers/Validators
 We also can utilise the Companion Objects to provide a place to ensure correct construction of micro-types from other formats (these can also, as above, be external to the a base class as appropriate).
-In the example below we have a simple value wrapper for LocalDate.
+In the example below we have a simple value wrapper for `LocalDate`.
 But we also want to be able to parse, validate and show the value correctly from our strange ISO compliant format (YYYY-DDD):

 ```kotlin